Letorshillen/schedule-app/README.md

 # Schedule App

-App to plan your day made with react.js and css modules.
+PWA to plan your day made with react.js and css modules.
 State is savend in localStorage